AngleProtocol/merkl-docs/distribute-with-merkl/campaign-management.md

 View leaderboards and key metrics like APR and TVL directly in the studio dashboard for your campaign.
 For advanced analytics and programmatic access, use the [Merkl API](https://docs.merkl.xyz/integrate-merkl/app).
 {% endhint %}

-## Address Remapping

-Campaign creators can request **address remapping** from the Merkl team to automatically redirect rewards from a source address to a destination address throughout the campaign duration.
-The Merkl engine handles this redirection automatically—no manual intervention is required.

-**Remapping vs. Forwarding:**

-While both mechanisms redirect rewards, they serve different purposes:

-* **Forwarding** is an automatic Merkl feature that distributes rewards to users who hold the incentivized asset indirectly (e.g., through staking contracts or LP tokens).
-Forwarding works at the protocol level and is integrated directly into Merkl's reward distribution logic.
-See the [Forwarders section](../merkl-mechanisms/features.md#-forwarders) for more details.
-* **Address remapping** is a manual configuration set up by the Merkl team that redirects rewards from one specific address to another specific address.
-It's used when a contract receives rewards but cannot claim them, and you want those rewards sent to a claimable address for the entire campaign duration.

-**When to use address remapping:**

-* You have a smart contract that receives rewards but cannot claim them, and you want these rewards automatically redirected to a claimable address
-* You need ongoing, automatic redirection during a campaign (rather than one-time adjustments)

-**How to request address remapping:**

-Contact the Merkl team directly with:

-* Your campaign ID(s)
-* The source address(es) from which rewards should be redirected
-* The destination address(es) where rewards should be sent

-{% hint style="info" %}
-Address remapping is particularly useful for long-running campaigns where you expect regular reward accumulation on addresses that cannot claim.
-Rather than performing frequent manual reallocations, remapping provides a seamless, automated solution.
-{% endhint %}

-{% hint style="info" %}
-**Remapping vs. Reallocation**: Address remapping handles ongoing, automatic redirection during a campaign.
-Reallocation is better suited for one-time or occasional adjustments, especially after a campaign has ended or when you need immediate manual control.
-For complete details on reallocation, see the [Campaign Reallocation section](../merkl-mechanisms/features.md#-campaign-reallocation) in Additional Features.
-{% endhint %}